 The Commission will invite public comment in stages throughout the term of the hearings.

-- Additionally, the Commission will invite comments on the topic of each hearing session.
+- The Commission will invite comments on the topic covered in each hearing session.
 The FTC will issue a news release before each session to inform the public of the agenda, the date and location, and instructions on submitting comments.

 - The Commission will also invite public comment upon completion of the entire series of hearings.